BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 The primary objective is to generate actionable insights for Councilor Anderson and her Policy Director to drive impactful policies for D7.
 This includes understanding which residents are experiencing improvements in their quality of life, what specific areas are improving, and how these trends compare to other Boston districts and the city as a whole.

 ### Timeline:
-- Mid-October (10/18): Preliminary analysis and client feedbac k.
+- Mid-October (10/18): Preliminary analysis and client feedback.
 - Early November: Iterative reviews with the Councilor.
 - December 11: Final presentations.